caocmai/subscription-box/README.md

 An iOS app for a subscription box for exotic fruits

 ## About
-This app for a subscription box for exotic fruits, but can be used as a template for other subscription box based services.
+This app is for a subscription box for exotic fruits, but can be used as a template for other subscription box based services.

 ### Features
 * Splash Screen - with gradient
 * Login Screen - with animation
-* Home Screen
+* Home Screen - using compositional layout
 * New Box Selection Screen
 * History Screen
-* User Profile Screen
+* User Profile Screen - using SwiftUI

 ### Basic App Walk-through
 ![](projectWalk.gif)